formalco/terraform-provider-formal/docs/resources/permission.md

 ### Required

+- `code` (String) The code describing how the permission works.
+Create one in the Formal Console.
 - `description` (String) Permission Description.
-- `module` (String) The module describing how the permission works.
-Create one in the Formal Console.
 - `name` (String) Permission Name
 - `status` (String) Defines the current status of the permission.
 It can be one of the following: 'draft', 'dry-run', or 'active'.